nhsconnect/gpconnect/pages/appointments/appointments_ig.md

 The participating organisation interoperability relationship is then enforced via the Spine Security Proxy (SSP), ensuring that GP Connect interactions are only forwarded from deployment-assured participating consuming to providing organisations for a specific capability.

-### Urgent care - national call centres ###
+### Urgent care (UC) - national call centres ###

-To support Care Setting 2 FoT deployments, urgent care consumers booking into and managing GP Practice in-hours and extended hours appointments are required to be part of a data-sharing group with catchment GP practices.
+To support Care Setting 2 FoT deployments, urgent care consumers booking into and managing GP practice in-hours and extended hours appointments are required to be part of a data-sharing group with catchment GP practices.

 This local UC call centre function is augmented by a national distributed call centre service whose organisations will need to be incorporated into the local DSA covering the GP Connect Appointment Management deployment.